-I talk about the virtue of humility with Dr. Regan Lance Reitsma on a new episode of my Stoic Philosophy Podcast.
+I talk about ways to achieve contentment and aspects of life which may disrupt our tranquility in a new episode of my Stoic Philosophy Podcast.

 The Stoic Philosophy Podcast explores the tradition of Stoicism with goals to inform, empower, and help others benefit from practical wisdom of Ancient Greek, Roman, and modern thinkers including Epictetus, Marcus Aurelius, and Seneca.

 For the Stoics, a main focus is pursuing virtue to attain a well-examined life through practical applications of Philosophy – acting with good character, using reason to form accurate careful judgments about the world, and achieving contentment.
 Stoic writers focus on many perennial human concerns and urge people to take action applying what they learn to everyday life.
 Self-improvement is central to Stoic thought – strengthening and improving one’s mindset.